-Relationship between the Trustee and some companies in which the Fund will invest ipac Asset Management Limited (ipac) ABN 22 003 257 225, AFSL 234655, ipac, NMFM and NMMT are members of the AMP group.
+Relationship between the Trustee and some companies in which the Fund will invest ipac, NMFM and NMMT are members of the AMP group.

 We invest in a wide range of managed investment schemes (investment funds).
 The entities responsible for a number of these investment funds are: